Poor Unfortunate Souls

-Carroll's original rendition of "Poor Unfortunate Souls" was included on a 1995 compilation CD of songs performed by or about various Disney villains called Rascal Songs.
+Carroll's original rendition of "Poor Unfortunate Souls" was included on a 1996 compilation CD of songs performed by or about various Disney villains called Rascal Songs.
 The CD was released as part of a three-disc Disney song series as a McDonald's promotional item.

 Reprise(s)

-No less than four versions of a reprise have been written and produced for Ursula to sing in various incarnations of the Disney story.
+Four versions of a reprise have been written and produced for Ursula to sing in various incarnations of the Disney story.

 A short reprise of this song is featured later in the original Disney movie being sung by Vanessa (Jodi Benson).
 This reprise is sometimes referred to as "Vanessa's Song".
 It was included in The Legacy Collection: The Little Mermaid, released as a two-disc album on November 24, 2014, to coincide with the film's twenty-fifth anniversary.

-Two versions of a full reprise of "Poor Unfortunate Souls" were written for the Broadway adaptation.
-The first version, used for the demo workshop and performed by Emily Skinner, contains lyrics implying that it is meant to be sung before Ursula transforms herself into Vanessa, with the spell incantation: